The Fear of Pigeons

 4. Do pigeons remember people who are kind or unkind to them?
 Studies suggest pigeons can recognize and remember individual human faces, potentially associating them with positive or negative experiences.

-Can pigeons be kept as pets?
-Yes, certain breeds of pigeons are kept as pets.
-However, it’s important to check local regulations and ensure you can provide proper care before considering a pigeon as a pet.
+6. Can pigeons be kept as pets?
+Yes, pigeons make loving and affectionate pets.
+However, it’s important to ensure you can provide proper care before considering a pigeon as a pet.